Da-nae/favorite-coffee-places/README.md

 ## **What the hardest part ?**

-For now, it was a pretty smooth project, si I would say nothing yet !
+For now, it was a pretty smooth project, so I would say nothing yet !